Reading time: 11 min.

 This is essentially a description and depiction of what we now know as male pattern baldness or androgenetic alopecia.

-Modern science has proven that this is a hereditary hair loss condition driven by hormone levels and androgen receptors in the hair follicles and not by masturbation or anything related to your sex life.
+Modern science has proven that this is a hereditary hair loss condition driven by hormone levels and androgen receptors in the hair follicles, rather than masturbation or anything related to your sex life.

 Dr Mir Malkani